chencyc123/sts4/Live-Application-Information.md

 STS4 automatically detects JVM processes for running boot applications on your local machine.

-When a running app is detected, STS 4 automatically shows hints in the source code where data from the running app can be inspected.
-Then hovering over that area (with the mouse pointer), the data from the running app shows up.
+When a running app is detected, STS 4 automatically shows hints by highlighting sections of source code with a light green background.
+Hovering over the highlights with the mouse pointer, data from the running app is displayed in a popup.

 For some types of information, STS 4 may also show a 'quick summary' as a codelens.
 Codelenses are only supported in Eclipse and Vscode at the moment, not in atom.
 For Eclipse this has to be enabled via *Preferences >> Language Servers >> Spring Language Servers >> Spring Boot Language Server*.